Qualifying For Conventional Loan After Foreclosure

 Waiting Period In Qualifying For Conventional Loan After Foreclosure

-The recorded date of the foreclosure is either the date of the sheriff’s sale or the date that the deed was transferred out of the homeowner’s name into the name of the lender or a new buyer.
-It needs to be recorded with the county recorder of deeds office and stamped.
+The recorded foreclosure date is determined by either the sheriff’s sale date or the deed transfer from the homeowner to the lender or a new buyer.
+The county recorder of deeds office must officially document and stamp this transfer.

 Qualifying For Conventional Loan After Foreclosure Part In The Bankruptcy